CiMon-Capstone-Project/Cloud-Computing/README.md

 We designing our app using figma.
 Here are the link of the Grand design, Lo-Fi, Hi-Fi, Prototype, and more. <br>
 [CiMon Figma](https://www.figma.com/design/1WbH8Mr0UFSYiHrvQGHxNu/PROJECT-CiMon?node-id=0-1)

+## **Flow of the Apps**
+1. User Interface: An attractive, dynamic, and user-friendly interface is created using XML layout files.
+The interface is designed to provide a smooth and intuitive experience for users.
+2. User Authentication: The application integrates with Firebase Authentication allowing user to register with email or with google account.
+Users can register and log in to the application securely using their own private credentials.
+3. Article Forum Retrieval: The application sends requests to APIs that provide articles or forum from others user allowing the app to be semi-media social.
+These APIs are utilized to retrieve the necessary information for display purposes.
+4. Prediction Functionality: Predictions are embed on apk so user can use image classification with or without internet using TFLite model.
+The prediction then combined with API to retrieve more data about the prediction.
+5. Real-time Functionality: The application utilizes Firebase to run in real-time.
+This allows for seamless integration with the internet and provides dynamic updates as new data becomes available.
+6. Offline Functionality: Application mostly integrated with Room Database to store any API's that successfuly fetched to be used when connection lost

 ## **Depedency used :**
 ```